EloyDeCort/CruptEngine/README.md

 It goes through the most important factors: Initializing systems, components, registering them,...

 It also goes through a more in-depth view on how to use the collision systems to create entity specific callbacks.

+#Controls:

+Player1:

+- [A & D or DPAD on controller:] Move Left/Right
+- [SPACE or A on controller:] Jumping
+- [LSHIFT or X on controller:] Fire

+Player2
+- [LEFT Key & RIGHT Key or DPAD on controller:] Move Left/Right
+- [UP Key or A on controller:] Jumping
+- [RCTRL or X on controller:] Fire